PRACTICE GEAR

 Goggle Recommendations

-Bungee strap - great for tightening/ loosening quickly before a race or dive practice.
+Bungee strap - great for tightening quickly before a race or dive practice.

 Technical difficulties?
 More solutions to common problems: